 The heading of the minutes of each meeting should specify the District's name, place, date, kind of meeting, members present, members absent, others present, and the time the meeting is called to order and by whom.
 The minutes should indicate whether the trustees, collector and treasurer made their reports to the meeting as required by law and the reports should be filed with the District Clerk.
 All actions taken by the Board should include the names of the persons making and seconding the motion, the body of the motion, the number of affirmative votes, the number of negative votes, if any, a statement as to whether the motion was carried or defeated.
-A very brief summary of discussions held by the Board should be included in the minutes.
-When the Board members leave early or arrive late, the time of this event should be recorded.
+A very brief summary of discussions held by the Board should be recorded.
 When the Board goes into executive session the times of adjournment and reconvening should be recorded in the appropriate place in the minutes.
 The motion for adjournment should include the time the meeting is adjourned.
-A copy of the budget should be included in the minutes of the annual meeting.
-The results of the voting should be recorded in the minutes.
-The minutes should be signed by the Clerk.
+A copy of the budget should be included in the minutes.
+The motion should be recorded in the meeting is adjourned.
+A copy of the budget should be included in the meeting is adjourned.
+A copy of the budget should be included in the minutes.
+The motion for adjournment should include the time the meeting is adjourned.
+A copy of the budget should be included in the minutes of the clerk.